I love vintage/antique postcards or quality reproductions with interesting images of people

 Artistic images from Cemeteries

 Vintage cards, black and white or color or colorized with people but not so much featuring churches or towns unless it's an interesting photograph.
-I even love the ones with old messages and postmarks if the message is interesting.
+I even love the ones with old messages and postmarks.
 It is like a little piece of time travel, a moment in someones life immortalized.
 If you have one such card, feel free to send in an envelope with a letter! !
 I love cool stamps and I don't mind an envelope especially if you have a lot to say or want to protect the card.
 Without envelope is okay too.

 I love postcards but what I treasure the most are your words so write me something real and personal and you will make my day no matter what picture is on the other side!
 When I write a card, my goal is to say something meaningful in that small space.
 Even if we don't consider ourselves writers, or story tellers, we ALL have a lifetime of stories to tell and I look forward to hearing yours.

 But if your mind is blank..I am collecting pigeon/sea gull poop horror stories!
 If you had the misfortune to have such an encounter anywhere in the world please do tell.
 My friend Iris, in Hong Kong and I believe that these birds have extreme prejudice against tourists.
 Downright diabolical we say.
 So if you too have been nailed by one of these creatures (or a gang) I implore you to share your story

-If you have been lucky your whole life to avoid the flying crap, then tell me something that recently made you laugh or just filled you with happiness.
+If you have been lucky your whole life to avoid the flying crap, then tell me something that recently made you laugh.

 What would you consider your own personal 15 minutes of fame